 In June 2020, the Company entered into a lease agreement for office and laboratory space in San Diego, California (the "3010 Lease").
 The Company gained access to the leased space and began recognizing rent expense under the 3010 Lease in April 2022.
-The Company has since amended the 3010 Lease, most recently in September 2023, which extended the term of the lease.
 The term of the 3010 Lease will end in October 2036.
 The Company provided a standby letter of credit in the amount of \$0.4 million as a security deposit during the term of the lease.
-As of June 30, 2024, \$0.4 million was pledged as collateral for the letter of credit and recorded as restricted cash.
+As of September 30, 2024, \$0.4 million was pledged as collateral for the letter of credit and recorded as restricted cash.